 If you use a common supplier, it's a guarantee that your product will be copied much sooner than if you search out a supplier who is not available to everyone on the internet.

 - Are there mom-and-pop shops near you that make uncommon items?

 - Have you attended conventions or visited far-away places (like when you go on vacation)?

 Module 3: Registering Your Brand, Setting Your Regular Price and Formatting Your Listing

-The third module also has three parts.
+Kevin's third module has three parts.

 Part 1: Brand Registry and Setting Your Canonical URL

-Kevin discusses the benefits Amazon gives to those who are brand registered (different kinds of advertising available to registered brands)
+Kevin discusses the benefits Amazon gives to those who are brand registered (different kinds of advertising available to registered brands).

 Part 2: Formatting Both the Front end and the Back End of Your Listing the Right Way

 - Increasing Organic Sales by 197% by Indexing Related Keywords